Akaiko1/Cytologick/README.md

 Cytologick is a Python-based research tool for analyzing Pap smear slides using artificial intelligence.
 This software is designed for research and educational purposes to explore automated detection of cellular abnormalities like LSIL, HSIL, and ASCUS in cytological samples.

+PyTorch is the recommended framework for training and local inference in this repository.
+The PyTorch pipeline includes mixed precision (AMP), a cosine LR scheduler, tqdm progress bars, and per‑epoch checkpoints.

 ## What it does

 - Loads MRXS slide files
 - Trains U-Net segmentation models on annotated cell data
-- Supports both TensorFlow and PyTorch frameworks
+- Supports both TensorFlow and PyTorch frameworks (PyTorch recommended)
 - Provides Qt desktop interface for viewing slides
 - Runs inference on slide regions
 - Works with ASAP annotation files